-The School District is a defendant in three actions in which the parents of a students are seeking reimbursement for tuition paid by them to a nonpublic school, for the 2022-23 and 2023-2024 school years, where they have unilaterally placed (enrolled) their children.
+The School District is a defendant in four actions in which the parents of a students are seeking reimbursement for tuition at non-public schools for the 2024-25 school year, where they have unilaterally placed (enrolled) their children.
 If the parents were successful in the claim, they could receive reimbursement for both tuition and attorney's fees.
 The School District vigorously contests any liability for these claims.